Best travel clothes for women over 50: comfort, And style.

 This is exactly why I’ve written this best travel clothes for women.
 To give you options.
 Options that work for you.

 I do not want to be dressed up.
 I love my Boho vibe.
 But I do want to look decent yet still be comfortable.
 It always surprises me when I see people flying in their pajamas.

 Matter of fact?
 It still surprises me when I see folks wearing pajamas while shopping.
-I don’t think I have ever left my house in my pajamas, but I am of the “older” Boomer generation.
+I don’t think I have ever left my house in my pajamas, but I am of the “older” end of the Boomer generation.

 The first time I flew in an airplane was right after high school more than 50 years ago.
 My husband was working for AA at the time, and we were lucky to have flight benefits.

 But we had to dress nicely.
 Not only were we representative of the company, we were often lucky to be moved to first class seats.
 Winning if you ask me so dress nice I would.

 I know many will not agree with that last sentence.
-But many women tell me that is exactly how they feel and would not be comfortable flying in pajamas.
+While other women tell me that is exactly how they feel and would not be comfortable flying in pajamas.

 Of course to each their own.
 I would never tell someone what they should or should not wear.
-And I would not appreciate something telling me what I should or should not wear.
+I know I would not appreciate someone telling me what I should or should not wear.

-But if you feel the same way I do and prefer to be comfortable yet look pulled together, this article is for you.
+If you feel the same way I do and prefer to be comfortable yet look pulled together, this article is for you.
 The easiest and best travel clothes for women over 50 are pulled together in a travel capsule wardrobe ready to go when you are.

 What is a travel capsule wardrobe?

 A pair of pants in a poly blend will look much better when you arrive than a linen pair of pants.
-There are many options for travel pants from black pants in merino wool to travel pants that can also be used for other activities such as hiking.
+There are many options for travel pants from black pants in merino wool to travel pants that can also be used for other activities such as hiking to leggings.